 Located between the north of Klong Muang and Ao Nang, Tubkaak Beach or Tup Kaek is the right destination for those who would like to get away from the noisy crowd thanks to its perfect tranquility.

 Adventurers can follow the trails through a Kao Hang Nak rainforest which belongs to Mu Koh Phi Phi National Park.
-One of them will lead you to the Dragon Crest Mountain Viewpoint offering a panoramic view over the wonderful Krabi Province.
-As a long sandy beach, Tubkaak has a handful of luxury resorts that is an ideal option for relaxing and recharging yourself.
-Also, there are some romantic spots for having a candlelit dinner and taste the alluring Thai dishes.
+One of them will lead you to the Dragon Crest Mountain Viewpoint offering a panoramic view of the wonderful Krabi Province.
+As a long sandy beach, Tubkaak has a handful of luxury resorts that is an ideal option for relaxing and recharging yourself as well as romantic spots for having a candlelit dinner and taste the alluring Thai dishes.

-Stunning view from the Tubkaak Krabi Boutique Resort
+Magnificent sunset view from Tubkaak Krabi Boutique Resort

 Sanom Beach is a secluded beach that has a nice touch the old-fashioned island style.
 You will be amazed by the richness, and healthiness of the house-reef as well as the diversity of fishes which you can spot on.
 Otherwise, this private destination welcomes special guests with soft white sand and crystal clear water to create its relaxing vibe, so don’t forget to bring a good book along!